 - Instruction in study strategies

 - Counselor assistance to facilitate the provision of applicable accommodations

 The University policy on accommodations and the necessary forms and guidelines can be found at the Policy and Documentation.

 Meeting with a Counselor

-Ave Maria University's Adaptive Resource Center is located on the second floor of the Bob Thomas Student Union in Office 2027.
-Appointments can be made by phone at (239) 280-1654 or by email to firstname.lastname@example.org.
+Ave Maria University's Adaptive Services Office is located on the first floor of the Bob Thomas Student Union Building in Office 1073.
+Appointments can be made by phone at (239) 280-1654.

 Center for Blindness and Vision Loss

 Information and Technical Assistance on the Americans with Disabilities Act

 Division for Learning Disabilities (DLD)